DaNoob8157/messages-app-lock-mac/README.md

 ## Requirements

-- macOS 10.13 or later
+- macOS 26.0 or later, Apple Intelligence enabled
 - Ability to use Script Editor and Terminal
 - Basic familiarity with command-line interface

 ## Installation Guide

 ### Step 1: Create the Auto-Quit Guard App

 This step creates an AppleScript application that automatically quits Messages in a loop.

+1. Get Script `MessagesQuit.scpt` from the source code and skip to *Step 3* of this section (Export as an Application).

+**OR follow these steps:**

 1. Open Script Editor by pressing **Cmd+Space** and typing `"Script Editor"`